8 ways to grow your business

 Keep An Eye On Operating Costs During Growth

 Grow, but do it carefully and not at an excessive rate.
-If you are trying to grow your company too quickly, you could end up putting too much emphasis can be placed on growth and not enough on the customer relationships and the service/product quality that got your business to that growth point in the first place.
+If you are trying to grow your company too quickly, you could end up putting too much emphasis on growth and not enough on the customer relationships and the quality of the service or product that got your company to that growth point in the first place.
 This could result in the quick demise of your company.

 Measure Your Success